-The total program budget is currently estimated at \$6.2 billion in year-of-expenditure dollars, of which
+The total program budget is currently estimated at \$6.2 billion in year-of-expenditure dollars, of which Phase

-Phase 1 (TTC) is \$2.3 billion and Phase 2 (DTX) is \$3.9 billion.
-To date, the Transportation Authority has allocated \$188.5 million in Prop K funds to the project, in addition to state STIP and federal One Bay Area Grant (OBAG) funds.
+1 (TTC) is \$2.3 billion and Phase 2 (DTX) is \$3.9 billion.
+As of December 2016 the Transportation Authority has allocated \$188.5 million in Prop K funds to the project, in addition to state STIP and federal One Bay Area Grant (OBAG) program funds.